 After an easy, breezy weekend makeover, a teeny-weeny Atlanta patio gets a big boost of style…

 A busy director of public relations for a nonprofit, Meghann hasn’t had time to properly decorate or enjoy her patio.
-Style Expert Brian Patrick Flynn viewed it as the perfect opportunity to infuse color, add accents, and bring a pop of style to her patio space …
+Style Expert Brian Patrick Flynn viewed it as the perfect opportunity to infuse color, update the outdoor furnishings, add accents, and bring a pop of style to her patio space …

 Like what you see?
 Shop all Brian Patrick Flynn patio makeover items here.